nrnb/GoogleSummerOfCode/.github/ISSUE_TEMPLATE/gsoc-project-idea.md

 Nice to have skills: GPU programming

 ### Public Repository
-Please link to a public, open-source repository for your project. _All code from accepted projects must be open source and public throughout the coding period and beyond._
+Link to a public, open-source repository for your project. _All code from accepted projects must be open source and public throughout the coding period and beyond._

 ### Potential Mentors
 List the names and email contacts for potential mentors.